mohamedali559/micromouse/README.md

 - SFH4545: The SFH4545 IR emitter stands as our choice for its efficient and focused infrared emission.
 With a narrow half angle of 5 degrees, it significantly improves the accuracy of our distance measurement and obstacle detection systems.
 - TEFT4300: The TEFT4300 IR Receiver is selected for its sensitivity and reliability in detecting the emitted infrared signals, enabling precise distance measurements.

-### Gyroscope: L3GD20HTR
+### Gyroscope: MPU6050 IMU
 Elevated sensitivity enables the detection of minute angular velocity changes, a pivotal feature for meticulous motion tracking demands.
 With minimal power consumption, it seamlessly aligns with battery-powered applications, ensuring extended operational endurance.
 Its compact form factor further enhances its adaptability, effortlessly integrating into various devices and augmenting the efficiency of our micromouse's design.

-### Motor: N20-500RPM with Gear Ratio 30:1, 7PPR Encoder
+### Motor: DC Motor GA25-370 with Encoder 2kg 280RPM

 The N20-500RPM motor, paired with a gear box of ratio 30:1, strikes a balance between speed and torque.
 This combination provides the necessary power to propel the robot through the maze while maintaining control, maneuverability and a low stall current of 0.6A.
 7PPR compatible encoder provides 28 Counts Per Revolution(CPR).
 Compatible D-hole rubber wheel with 32mm diameter and 3mm apecture is selected.
 $$\texttt{Speed}_{max}= \frac{500\times 2\pi}{60}\cdot 0.016=0.83ms^{-1}$$
 $$\texttt{Accuracy} = \frac{2\pi\times 0.016}{30\times 28}= 1.196\times10^{-4}m/count=0.12mm/count $$

-### Motor Drivers: TC4427, ZXMHC3F38148
+### Motor Drivers: L298

 - TC4427: We've selected the TC4427 motor driver for its fast switching capabilities, ensuring precise control over the motor's speed and direction.
 - ZXMHC3F38148: This motor driver complements the TC4427, offering additional motor control options and enhancing overall performance.

 ### User Interface

-- OLED Display: The OLED display serves as an informative interface, displaying relevant data and status information during development and testing phases.
-Considering high-update speed requirement SPI communication is used to interface with STM32
-- Buzzer: We've integrated a buzzer to provide auditory feedback, aiding in debugging and providing alerts for specific events.
-- HC-06 Bluetooth Module: The HC-06 module facilitates wireless communication with the micromouse, enabling remote debugging and configuration adjustments.
+- HC-05 Bluetooth Module: The HC-05 module facilitates wireless communication with the micromouse, enabling remote debugging and configuration adjustments.

 ### Battery
-Our micromouse project relies on a series configuration of two Li-ion 3.7V batteries, meticulously chosen to strike a harmonious balance between weight, size, and power supply capability.
-While our initial preference was for 850mAh batteries to achieve a lightweight and compact design, we opted for 1100mAh batteries with a 25C discharge rate for debugging purposes.
-This decision not only aligns with our goal of 10 minutes of operation but also offers ample power for efficient debugging while maintaining the project's core attributes.
+Our micromouse project relies on a series configuration of two Li-ion 3.7V batteries, meticulously chosen to strike a harmonious balance between weight, size, and power supply capability. we opted for 500mAh batteries for debugging purposes.

-***See the file [components.xlsx](./components.xlsx) for complete description of components with order details***

 ## PCB Design